Slamy/SlamySTM32Floppy/README.md

 I've uploaded this piece of software so that others can learn from it.

+Supported disk drives are normal 3.5" floppy drives and 5.25" floppy drives.
+To write a C64 flippy disk with only one index hole a hardware change on the floppy drive is needed!

 Disclaimer
 Please keep in mind that this code was never meant to be uploaded.
 I can't guarantee that it's free of errors.
 If this program or the circuit described here is damaging your hardware it's your fault for trying so.